pascalemp/CBIR-siamese-cnn/README.md

 ## Welcome to GitHub Pages

-You can access the PDF file here <a href="https://pascalemp.github.io/CBIR-siamese-cnn/pdf/cbir.pdf" target="_blank">PDF.</a>
+You can access the PDF file <a href="https://pascalemp.github.io/CBIR-siamese-cnn/pdf/cbir.pdf" target="_blank">here.</a>

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.